rysharprules/React-Playground/Pluralsight/Building_Applications_with_React_and_Redux_in_ES6/README.md

 ## Notes

+- <a href="https://github.com/coryhouse">Cory House on GitHub</a> - see pluralsight-redux-starter and pluralsight-redux-app-used-to-build-script.

 ### Issues and Solutions
 1. On first run we got error:
 `babel-node not recognized as internal or external command`